-It was not possible to make an accurate comparison of biomass determinations in all cases; 64 samples had not been supplied with species blotted wet weight biomass data.
-Consequently, only 33 of the 97 samples received were used for comparative analysis.
+It was not possible to make an accurate comparison of biomass determinations in all cases; 40 samples had not been supplied with species blotted wet weight biomass data.
+Consequently, only 29 of the 69 samples received were used for comparative analysis.
 Table 4 of the OS Summary Report shows the comparison of the participating laboratory and APEM Ltd. biomass figures by major taxonomic groups.
-The total biomass values obtained by some of the participating laboratories varied greatly compared to those obtained by APEM Ltd. Differences in the recorded biomass ranged from -57% to +28%.
-The reason for these large differences is likely to be a combination of variations in apparatus (e.g. calibration) and operator technique (e.g. period of and effort applied to drying).
+The total biomass values obtained by some of the participating laboratories varied greatly compared to those obtained by APEM Ltd. Differences in the recorded biomass ranged from -99% to +61%.
+The reason for these large differences is likely to be a combination of variations in apparatus (e.q. calibration), operator technique (e.g. period of and effort applied to drying) and transcription error (e.g. erroneous recording of biomass on data sheet or at data entry).
 These figures are not comparable to those produced by the same module in each of the previous years due to the variability in the duration and method of drying and the consistency of results within each major taxonomic group.
 The APEM Ltd. biomass data were achieved using a non-pressure drying procedure as specified in the Green Book (CEFAS, 2012) and the NMBAQC guidelines for macrobenthic sample analysis (Worsfold, Hall & O'Reilly (Ed.)
 2010).